bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: bharath_cv_001.pdf # you can also use external links here
-description: 'I am an incoming PhD student at the <a href="https://www.mio.osupytheas.fr/en/">Mediterranean Institute of Oceanography</a>.'
+description: "I am a PhD student at the Mediterranean Institute of Oceanography."

 toc:
   sidebar: left